CapSens/loan-creator/README.md

 of the loan monthly rate based on one input: `annual_interests_rate`, which is the rate usually given when creating a loan or asking for a loan.

-`time_table` should be defined in each loan class.
-It renders an array of `LoanCreator::TimeTable` ordered from first loan term to last one.
-This method does not take into account the number of lenders or any rule regarding who should support financial rounding differences.
-It should be user for simulation only.

-`lender_time_table(borrowed)` should be defined in each loan class.
+`lender_time_table(amount)` should be defined in each loan class.
 It renders an array of `LoanCreator::TimeTable` ordered from first loan term to last one based on a provided amount.
 It should be used for any lender of a loan.
 It takes into account financial rounding differences and makes the borrower support all those differences.

+`time_table` is a specific use of `lender_time_table(amount)` with amount defined as the whole loan amount (as if there were only one lender for the full loan).
+It should be used for borrower simulation purpose.

 `borrower_time_table(*args)` common method intends to sum each attribute of each provided `lender_time_table` on each term and thus to provide an array of